Compliance University is filling up fast! Why haven’t you signed up yet? Only 17 spots left. ENROLL NOW

 FINRA Rule 3110 sets forth the requirements for effective risk management practices within brokerage firms.
 It aims to ensure that firms establish and maintain a comprehensive system to identify, monitor, and mitigate risks associated with their business operations.

 This rule requires that every firm establishes a comprehensive set of written supervisory procedures and designates supervisors to enforce these protocols.
-These supervisors, commonly called “supervisory principals,” must also obtain a specialized supervisory lice
+These supervisors, commonly called “supervisory principals,” must also obtain a specialized supervisory license.

 The Written Supervisory System